harness/developer-hub/docs/feature-flags/ff-sdks/server-sdks/erlang-sdk-reference.md

 ## Requirements

-To use this SDK, make sure you:
+To use this SDK for Erlang applications, make sure you've:

-* Install Erlang/OTP 24 or later
+* Installed Erlang/OTP 24 or later
-* Install Rebar3
+* Installed Rebar3

-* Download the SDK from our GitHub repository
-* Create an Erlang application, or clone our sample application.
+To use this SDK for Elixir applications, make sure you've:

+* Installed Elixir version 1.11.4 or later

+To follow along with our test code sample, make sure you’ve:

-* Create a Feature Flag on the Harness Platform.
-If you are following along with the SDK README sample code, make sure your flag is called harnessappdemodarkmode.
+* Created a Feature Flag on the Harness Platform called harnessappdemodarkmode
-* Create an SDK key and make a copy of it
+* Created a server SDK key and made a copy of it

-### Install the SDK (Erlang)
+### Install the SDK for Erlang based applications

 Add the SDK as a dependency to your `rebar.config` file: